mororo18/outbit/README.md

 // Write the first 5 bits of 'second_value' in the buffer bitbuffer.write_bits(second_value, 5);

-// Write the buffer as a file
+// Save the buffer to a file
 bitbuffer.write_as_file("custom.file");
 ```